 As it happens, says the sophisticated theologian, God inflicts (or “allows”) suffering for very good reasons, the most important of which being that suffering enables us to have free will and empowers us to make decisions that matter.

-There is something funny to be said for this argument.
-It is curious that I can assert with certainty, “If that argument sounds persuasive to you, you are religious.”
-I don’t point this out as though it were a knock-down argument or an argument at all, but the fact that the primary justification for suffering is utterly unpersuasive to the un-indoctrinated does not bode well for it.
+There is something funny to be said for this argument, namely that I can assert with near certainty, “If that argument sounds persuasive to you, you are religious.”
+I don’t level this as a knock-down argument – it’s in fact no argument at all – but the fact that the primary justification for suffering is so utterly unpersuasive to the un-indoctrinated does not bode well for it.

 The god of the Bible might even agree with me.
 He never once visits suffering on people in the name of “free will.”
 In fact, he depends on suffering quite a bit to further other ends.
-Beholden to infinite power, his choice method of getting his followers’ attention was to send them famine so they and their children had nothing to eat, and drought, so they and their children had nothing to drink.
-In other moods, he would send rival armies to slaughter them, rape their women, and enslave their children.
+Beholden to infinite power, his choice method of getting his followers’ attention was to send them famine and drought so they and their children had nothing to eat or drink.
+In other moods, he sent rival armies to slaughter them, rape their women, and enslave their children.
 The cosmos at his fingertips, he preferred to cause millions of creatures a great deal of agony when he was upset with them.
-What confuses and upsets me aren’t the stories – they are products of their time – but the need to state the obvious in modern times: there are better ways to motivate and inspire people than to inflict terrible suffering on them and their children, especially for a being of infinite means.
+What confuses and upsets me aren’t the stories – they are products of their time – but the need to state the obvious in modern times: there are better ways to motivate and inspire people than to inflict extreme suffering on them and their children, especially for a being of infinite means.

-I’m beginning to trespass on “rant” territory, and that is not at all my intention.
-I don’t wish to stray too far from my simple contribution to the question of suffering in the context of theism, which is that under no circumstances would any god have the right to torture or abide the torture of the innocent.
-His being all powerful doesn’t grant him that right – it renders him all the more culpable.
+Returning to the topic at hand, his being all powerful doesn’t grant him the right to torture.
+To the contrary, it renders him all the more culpable.
 As humans, we can enjoy thought experiments about when it might or might not be permissible to harm the innocent to save humanity, but God knows no moral dilemmas because dilemmas occur when one is forced to cope with limited power or resources.

 No argument yet put forward has succeeded in satisfying impartial, irreligious individuals on this issue, certainly not obtuse arguments from “free will” or “divine right.”
 It does not make sense that God, being all-powerful, would depend so thoroughly on obscene quantities of needless misery.
 The Problem of Suffering is still a problem because theistic attempts to defend the point range from silly to depraved.

 Christians are busy even now answering for a God who will not answer for himself.
 In all their sophisticated explanations, they seem to forget that when the question “Why am I suffering?” was put to God, he didn’t wax philosophical on free will or Job’s personal moral growth.
-To the contrary, he took the opportunity to intimidate and punish Job for asking.
+What he did was take the opportunity to intimidate and punish Job for asking.

 But theologians will do what they must to improve on God’s answer, for the Problem of Suffering is in their hands now.
 For the non-religious, there is no puzzle, no paradox, and no tension.
 There is just a terrible thing called “suffering” whose existence is regrettable but perfectly congruent with a naturalistic understanding of the world.
 When we see it, we don’t hurry to justify but to end it, just like any good god would do.